Kandi Burruss On Porsha Williams ‘Hate’ And Shamea Morton’s Phaedra Parks Claim

 “I’m sorry… have you been watching the season?
 She’s been talkin s**t about me & inserting herself in the middle of me & Pha drama for no reason.
 She made a problem between us, not me.”

-Kandi also made it clear that she has a problem with Porsha because she thinks Porsha makes herself out to be the victim all the time instead of taking accountability for her actions.
+Kandi also made it clear that she has a problem with Porsha because she thinks Porsha makes herself out to be the victim all the time instead of taking responsibility for her actions.
 Prior to the episode airing, Kandi put up an Instagram post about someone being the victim all her life.
-Kandi joked that the women’s camping trip was starting off nice.
+Kandi joked that the women’s camping trip was starting off nicely.
 On the latest The Real Housewives of Atlanta episode, the women embarked on their “glamping” trip.
 On the van ride over, Porsha faced more questions about her anger management therapy after offering up a note from her doctor.

 ???? #BeTheVictim #AllYourLife This camping trip is starting off nice. #RHOA